 I have so much fun setting a table.
 I don’t think I have any more room for china or placemats in my apartment, but I will find more.
 I may start storing them in the oven or something because I’m always mixing them around and trying new things.
 When it comes to a table, mixing and matching is the best.
 If you don’t have enough chairs, pull some from other areas of the house and take some out so it feels intentionally undone.

-The one centerpiece that never fails?
+The centerpiece that never fails

 I think any good table should have something living and beautiful and immersive or interactive.
-[It’s] a feast for the eyes that draws you to the table.
+It’s a feast for the eyes that draws you to the table.
 Typically, for me, that’s flowers, candles, and food.

-The one floral combo you’re loving right now?
+The floral combo she’s loving right now

 This time of year, I like something that feels warm and lush.
-Seasonal fruits like persimmons and pomegranates [paired with] magnolia leaves give that feeling of fall.
+Seasonal fruits like persimmons and pomegranates paired with magnolia leaves give that feeling of fall.

 You should always have something playful that’s an icebreaker for your guests.
 It could be traditional party crackers or hats; something for your guests to get into the moment and interact as soon as they sit down.
 When you’re doing something for the holidays, it’s always fun to be festive and joyous.

-The one dish you can’t go wrong with?
+The dish you can’t go wrong with

 I’m very good at dressing the table but less good at serving any kind of food.
 But for the holidays, it’s so fun to be decadent.
 Maybe if you’re having a small dinner party, have a white truffle pasta.